-- work closely with an expert in work health and safety or an occupational hygienist - ask them for help in developing and putting into place good safety measures - talk to work health and safety experts often to learn the best ways to keep workers safe.
+- work closely with an occupational hygienist or competent person in work health and safety. - ask them for help in developing and putting into place strong control measures. - talk to work health and safety experts often to learn the best ways to keep workers safe.